 Generally speaking: diabetes type 2 is a system-wide inability of the cells to absorb glucose (insulin resistance); there is no damage to the pancreas.
 In diabetes type 1 the pancreas is compromised and has lost some or all of its capacity to produce insulin.

 She then had the intuition to ask about the integrity of her pancreas, aiming at knowing what type of diabetes she indeed has.

-The natural ruler of the pancreas is Venus.
+The natural ruler of the pancreas is Venus; also the ruler of house 5, the Pancreas.
 It is combust and exalted, not surprisingly, in Jupiter’s sign, the ruler of blood.
 Translation: afflicted pancreas and too much sugar in the blood.
 The pancreas is not OK; we have an indication that she may not be diabetic type 2 after all.

 Neptune is conjunct Mercury and the 10th cusp denoting she is not seeing the situation as it is and something is hidden, unseen or unclear about the treatment.

 The Sun will move into Aries and Venus will follow suit, being then combust with negative reception from the Sun and in detriment indicating the things will likely get worse for her pancreas.